Santa Clara, California: Culture

-Santa Clara is also home to California's Great America, an amusement park currently operated by Cedar Fair, L.P.
+Santa Clara is also home to California's Great America, an amusement park currently operated by Six Flags.

 Nearby is the Santa Clara Convention Center, one of Silicon Valley's largest event and meeting venues.
-Santa Clara also offers several museums such as the Intel Museum, Triton Museum of Art, and the Harris – Lass historical house.
+Santa Clara also offers several museums such as the Intel Museum, Triton Museum of Art, and the Harris–Lass House Museum.
 The Our Lady of Peace Shrine is notable for its 32 ft statue which is visible from Highway 101.
 The Mission City Center for Performing Arts is the city's venue for theatrical productions and entertainment.

 Sports

 The Santa Clara Broncos are the Division I NCAA athletic programs of Santa Clara University.
 Santa Clara sponsors 19 different teams, most of which compete in the West Coast Conference.
 The red and white of the Santa Clara Broncos is featured on the flag of the city, as is the Mission which lies at the heart of the campus.

 The George F. Haines International Swim Center is home and host to numerous local, regional, and international competitive swimming matches.

 The Santa Clara Vanguard, a competitive marching music organization, has been headquartered in Santa Clara since its inception.
 The organization runs and operates a winter guard, an indoor percussion ensemble, and two drum and bugle corps, all of which compete across the country every year.
 All four ensembles have been very successful competitively, especially the two drum corps, one of which has won 6 Open Class titles and the other 7 World Class titles.
-The latter is the only drum corps that has made finals every year since the beginning of Drum Corps International.

-The San Francisco 49ers NFL football team has its headquarters and practice facilities in Santa Clara.
+The San Francisco 49ers National Football League football team has its headquarters and practice facilities in Santa Clara.
 On Wednesday, November 8, 2006, the 49ers announced their intention to move the team to Santa Clara in time for the fall 2014 season, after negotiations failed with the city of San Francisco to build a new stadium.

 Santa Clara will host multiple matches during the 2026 FIFA World Cup at Levi's Stadium.

 Transportation

-Santa Clara has two major train stations: the Santa Clara – Great America station and the Santa Clara station.
+Santa Clara has two major train stations: the Santa Clara – Great America station and the Downtown Santa Clara station.
 Both stations are served by Amtrak's Capitol Corridor train and the Altamont Corridor Express (ACE); the latter is also served by Caltrain.

-The city is served by the VTA light rail, which operates four stations: Reamwood station, Old Ironsides station, Great America station, and Lick Mill station.
+The city is served by the VTA light rail system, which operates four stations: Reamwood station, Old Ironsides station, Great America station, and Lick Mill station.

-Santa Clara is located adjacent to San Jose International Airport.
+Santa Clara is adjacent to San Jose International Airport.